Configure boundary groups for Configuration Manager

 - To find a site system server that can provide a service, including:

-- Preferred management points (If you use preferred management points, you must enable this option for the hierarchy and not from within the boundary group configuration.
-See To enable use of preferred management points in this topic.)
+If you use preferred management points, enable this option for the hierarchy, not from within the boundary group configuration.
+For more information, see Enable use of preferred management points.

 Boundary groups and relationships

 For each boundary group in your hierarchy, you can assign: